edemaine/solid-meteor-demo/README.md

 This app is a simple example of using the
 [SolidJS reactive framework](https://www.solidjs.com/)
-to build the user interface within the
+to build your user interface within the
 [Meteor full-stack JavaScript platform](https://www.meteor.com/).
 It demonstrates the use of two libraries:

 * [`edemaine:solid` on Atmosphere](https://github.com/edemaine/meteor-solid)
-  enables the SolidJS compiler for JSX notation
+  enables the SolidJS compiler for JSX notation, including SSR.
 * [`solid-meteor-data` on NPM](https://github.com/edemaine/solid-meteor-data/)
   provides helper functions for Meteor reactivity within SolidJS.